Healthy Homes Assessment Woolwich

 What are unjustifiable gaps or holes?

-If you are able to feel external air getting in, or see a clear draught out of a hole or gap and you are able to feel it, it is likely to be a gap or hole which requirements sealing in somehow.
-Cracks or gaps with large gaps must be fixed permanently.
-The gaps that exceed 3mm that let air into or out of the home require sealing.
-For example, if an open fireplace isn’t in use it may cause draughts and must be sealed off.
-Property managers and landlords are accountable for making sure that draughts from the fireplace are removed as much as imaginable.
+If you can feel external air entering or the air is clear out of a hole or gap or crack, then it is probably a gap or an opening that requirements sealing in some way.
+Cracks and gaps that are large should be stopped permanently.
+Cracks that are greater than 3mm and let air in or out within the home need seals.
+In the case of an open fireplace isn’t used it may cause draughts and should be shut off.
+Landlords and property managers are accountable for making sure that such draughts are squelched whenever possible.

-There is no require to block up intentional gaps or holes which are part of the building.
-For example, tiny gaps around doors and windows could be required to allow for the movement of the building as the household is heated and cools in order to let them be closed and opened rather than sticking.
-We will inspect the windows and doors in our Healthy Homes assessment of your rental property.
+There is no require to block up intentional gaps or holes in the construction.
+For example, tiny gaps around windows and doors may be required to allow for movement of the building when the house is heated and cools so that they are able to be shut and opened, rather than sticking.
+We will examine the windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections